awelllle/awelllle/README.md

 ---

 ⚡ I'm a software engineer that creatively solves problems.
 I'm a big fan of breaking down complex tech terms so that it becomes easy to understand.
-This is why I started my personal [blog](https://uncomplex.io).
+This is why I started my [blog](https://uncomplex.io).
 I'm all about postively impacting people around me.

 When I'm not writing code, I'm strengthening existing connections with friends, forging new ones and exploring my many fascinations.